-GDPR: What is it and how will it affect small businesses and freelancers?
+GDPR: What is it and how will it affect small businesses?

 Businesses collect and store an astronomical amount of data on their customers and clients in this digitally-driven age.
 However, the rules on how data is obtained and stored are about to change and it’s vital that everyone – including small businesses and freelancers – is aware of and takes notice of the changes, known as GDPR.

 What is GDPR?

 GDPR refers to European General Data Protection Regulation, an EU-wide change to data protection laws.
 The changes aim to:

 - Give people more control of their personal and sensitive data